michigandaily/cookie/README.md

 import csvfile from "../data/data.csv";
 ```

-We use the [`@michigandaily/parcel-transformer-dsv`](https://github.com/MichiganDaily/parcel-transformer-dsv) plugin (which relies on [`d3-dsv`](https://github.com/d3/d3-dsv)) to parse a CSV file (or other [DSV](https://en.wikipedia.org/wiki/Delimiter-separated_values) files) into a usable array.
+We use the [`@michigandaily/rollup-plugin-dsv`](https://github.com/MichiganDaily/rollup-plugin-dsv) plugin (which relies on [`d3-dsv`](https://github.com/d3/d3-dsv)) to parse CSV files (or other [DSV](https://en.wikipedia.org/wiki/Delimiter-separated_values) files) into usable arrays.
 You can prevent automatic typing by adding a `autoType=false` query parameter to the end of the import path.
 You can also specify which columns you want imported with a `columns` query parameter.
-Refer to the [transformer README](https://github.com/MichiganDaily/parcel-transformer-dsv#parcel-transformer-dsv) for examples.
+Refer to the [transformer README](https://github.com/MichiganDaily/rollup-plugin-dsv#readme) for examples.

 ### Including `ai2html` output